Internal resistance of electrical power sources

 Current

-Formula for calculating the internal resistance
+Formulas for internal resistance

 The internal resistance can then be calculated using the current and the voltage difference.